Lyme disease

 • Solid red or bull’s-eye rash, usually at site of bite

-• Swelling of lymph glands near tick bite
+• Swelling of lymph glands near the tick bite

 • Generalized achiness